RobinBailey84/classnotes/week_11/day_2/classes_homework/classes_homework.md

 * Add a third class which interacts with the other two.
 E.g. you could add a `Borrower` with a method that takes a `Book` and moves to the `Borrower`'s collection.

 ## Advanced Extension
 * The library wants to keep track of it's number of books by genre.
-Using a HashMap, store the genre of each book as the key - and a count of how many books of that genre as the value.
+Write a function in the Library class that takes in a genre (as a String) and returns the number of books of that genre.